ydydsnyd/mono/doc/docs/howto-launch.md

 ---
-title: Launch Checklist
+title: Launch to Production
-slug: /launch-checklist
+slug: /launch
 ---

 Before you launch with Replicache in your product, it's a good idea to double-check that you have correctly covered all the small details of integration.
 This list can help you determine if you might have missed a detail, or deferred and then forgotten about one.